Improving Forward Compatibility in Class Incremental Learning by Increasing Representation Rank and Feature Richness: Experiments

 \subsection{Consistent improvements over eleven existing methods}

-To demonstrate the efficacy of RFR in enhancing performance, we conduct comprehensive experiments over eleven well-known existing works.
+To demonstrate the efficacy of RFR in enhancing performance, we conduct comprehensive experiments over eleven well-known existing works, all utilizing a single backbone.
+Notably, dynamic network methods~\citep{yan2021dynamically,douillard2022dytox,wang2022foster,wang2022beef} were excluded, as they generally use separate backbones for each task.
+This design inherently makes them more resistant to catastrophic forgetting~\citep{zhou2024class}, thereby reducing their reliance on forward compatibility.
+However, this advantage comes at the cost of increased computational demands with each new session.

 The results presented in Table~\ref{tab:sota_experiment1} and Table~\ref{tab:sota_experiment2} provide compelling evidence of the significant and consistent performance improvements achieved through the integration of RFR into the previous works.
 Specifically, we observe notable average performance improvements for the state-of-the-art works, including a 3.74\% average improvement for UCIR, a 2.63\% average improvement for PODNet (NME), a 1.24\% average improvement for PODNet (CNN), and a 0.36\% average improvement for AFC.
 Particularly, a remarkable performance improvement is observed in the case of UCIR for CIFAR-100 and its further analysis is shown in Figure~\ref{fig:acc_each_phase_cifar}.
 The achieved improvements are 3.14\% increase for S=10, 5.59\% for S=5, and 8.49\% for S=2.